 Is it Legal to Access the Deep Web?

 In general, yes, absolutely.
 Even in countries that have strict internet laws, simply using a website that’s part of the deep web or dark web doesn’t violate any laws.
 If the site you visit is a black marketplace, though, you’re definitely stepping across a legal boundary.
-Stick to VPN, Tor, and legal deep web sites and you’ll be just fine.
+Use a VPN + Tor, and stick legal deep web sites and you’ll be just fine.

 A Note About Site Reliability